somdattagoswami/somdattagoswami.github.io/_pages/about.md

   - /about.html
 ---

+⚠️**The update of this website has stopped since January 2024.
+My new website is [here](https://sites.google.com/view/centrum-intelliphysics/home?authuser=1).**⚠️

 Currently, I am an Assistant Professor in the Civil and Systems Engineering Department at Johns Hopkins University.
 My research is centered around scientific machine learning with a main focus on developing efficient machine-learning approaches for solving high-dimensional physics-based systems in the domains of computational mechanics and biomechanics.

 - Previously, I have been a Research Assistant Professor (2022-2023) and Postdoctoral Research Associate (2021-2022) in the Division of Applied Mathematics, at Brown University, where I was advised by Prof. George Karniadakis.